 - Store an additional ½ gallon per person per day for food preparation and hygiene needs.

 - Keep an appliance thermometer in the refrigerator and freezer at all times to see if food is being stored at safe temperatures (40°F or lower for the refrigerator; 0°F for the freezer).
 Turn your refrigerator and freezer to the coldest setting.

 - Keep your freezer as full as possible by freezing water in plastic containers and using them to fill any empty spaces not occupied by frozen food.
 Group meat and poultry on the bottom shelf of the freezer or on separate trays so their juices will not contaminate each other or other foods if the meat and poultry thaw.

 - Keep a clean cooler on hand.
 Keep freeze-pak inserts frozen for use in the cooler.

-How to Store Water: To prepare the safest and most reliable emergency supply of water, it is recommended that you purchase commercially bottled water.
+How to Store Water: Prepare the safest and most reliable emergency supply of water by purchasing commercially bottled water.
 Keep bottled water sealed in its original container until you need to use it.
 Observe the expiration or “use-by” date.

 - Thoroughly clean plastic soda bottles with dishwashing soap and water, then rinse completely to remove soap residue.

 - Sanitize bottles and caps with a solution of 1 teaspoon of non-scented liquid household chlorine bleach to a quart of water.
 Rinse.